minhhieu76qng/dsv-docs/docs/bitbucket.md

 python3 app.py
 ```

-If terminal display `Running on http://0.0.0.0:9000/ (Press CTRL+C to quit)`, go to next step.
+If terminal shows `Running on http://0.0.0.0:9000/ (Press CTRL+C to quit)`, go to next step.

 #### 5. Create the WSGI Entry Point
 Next, we’ll create a file that will serve as the entry point for our application.
 This will tell our Gunicorn server how to interact with the application.